Ircam-RnD/ircam-js-guidelines/README.md

 Ircam JavaScript Guidelines
 ===========================

-For Ircam Javascript open source projects, you should put your project on the [Ircam-RnD GitHub](https://github.com/Ircam-RnD).
+Ircam Javascript open source projects should go on [Ircam-RnD GitHub organisation page](https://github.com/Ircam-RnD).

-To be adopted and re-used you should:
+To be adopted and reused you should:

 1. Follow coding conventions
+2. Provide:
+  * documentation
-2. Provide a documentation and online examples - especially for audio processing where these examples serve as integration tests
+  * online examples - especially for audio processing where these examples serve often as integration tests
 3. Propose [unit tests](http://en.wikipedia.org/wiki/Unit_testing) and [code coverage](http://en.wikipedia.org/wiki/Code_coverage) information

-> This repository try to respect of all the following "development rules".
+> This repository tries to respect of all the following "development rules".

 1. JavaScript version and coding style
 --------------------------------------

 [Sublime Text](http://www.sublimetext.com/) is often used as text editor for JavaScript programs.

 You can write JavaScript code using EcmaScript 6 (also known as ES6 or harmony) version of the standard.
 But, as this version is not yet implemented on every major browser, you need a tool to convert it back to EcmaScript 5 (ES5).
-For this purpose you can use [Traceur](https://github.com/google/traceur-compiler).
+For this purpose you can use [Babel](https://babeljs.io/), or [Traceur](https://github.com/google/traceur-compiler).

 To track if a web standard you want to use is implemented on a specific browser, consult [caniuse.com](http://caniuse.com/) ([Web Audio API support](http://caniuse.com/#feat=audio-api)).
 As a fallback, you will certainly find some [polyfills](http://fr.wikipedia.org/wiki/Polyfill) online.